 Portugal is one of Europe’s best value destinations, and the Algarve especially so.
 The UK Post Office, which keeps track of Europe’s best value holiday resorts, has placed the Algarve in the top position of most affordable holiday destination for several years in a row.

-But, even though the Algarve is already affordable, there are a few tips and tricks to making sure you get the best value for money possible.
+Even though the Algarve is already affordable, there are a few tips and tricks to making sure you get the best value for money possible.

 When to visit